sb-ph/portfolio-starter/README.md

 The intended user may not know any code but is interested in the tech behind their website, is willing to write in [Markdown](https://daringfireball.net/projects/markdown/), and is happy to learn via documentation.

+- Features
+- Getting Started
+  - No-code setup
+    1. Get a GitHub account
+    2. Get an account with a static hosting provider
+    3. Deploy your website
+    4. Edit content in GitHub
+  - Command line setup
+    1. Set up repo locally and on GitHub
+    2. Build or serve your website
+    3. Deploy your website
+    4. Edit content locally
+  - Use a custom domain with your static hosting
+  - Updates and backups
+  - Editing content
+    - Global data
+    - Markdown files
+      - Basic properties
+      - Navigation properties
+      - Pages
+      - Posts
+      - Projects
+      - Homepage
+      - Blog page (“Posts”)
+      - Error
+      - RSS feed
+    - Media
+  - Troubleshooting
+  - Altering and extending your site
+  - Colophon

 ## Features

 - Understated design with an eye towards accessibility [TODO]